Physics

 money), or plan to work?

-14. Tell me about yourself.
+14. Tell us about yourself.
 What do you do when not studying?
 Participate in

 sports?
 Work?
 Play a musical instrument?
 Write?
 Compose?
 Sing?
 Dance?
 Watch